1mB33/AtlanticBeast/README.md

 # AtlanticBeast

-Realtime GPU Voxel Path Tracer using Vulkan Compute & DDA Traversal.<br>
+Realtime GPU Voxel Ray Tracer using Vulkan Compute & DDA Traversal.<br>
 Project is separated into several libraries.
 For demonstration purpose a Minecraft alike demo game was created.

 ### Engine libraries: